President of the Maldives

+constitutional referendum in 1968.
+The present republican system dates from 11 November 1968, when Ibrahim Nasir became the first president of the Second Republic.

+The current president is Mohamed Muizzu, who assumed office on 17 November 2023 after defeating the then incumbent president Ibrahim Mohamed Solih in the 2023 Maldivian presidential election.
+Muizzu received 54.04 per cent of the valid votes in the second round of the election.

 History

 Sultanate and First Republic

 The first written constitution of the Maldives was brought to effect in 1932 by Sultan Muhammad Shamsuddeen III.
 This constitution was written on the advice on the then acting governor of Ceylon, Bernard H. Bourdill in 1930.

 Soon afterwards in 1934, a second constitution was written and brought into effect.

 Under the rule of Sultan Hassan Nooraddeen II, a third constitution was written and brought into effect.
 On 30 January 1940, the constitutional system was deemed unnecessary and was abolished; only to be reinitiated in 1942 (5th constitution).
 After another constitution change in 1951, the Maldives was declared a republic in 1953.

 Under the rule of President Mohamed Ameen Didi, a new constitution (7th) was brought into effect.
 This constitution lasted only 8 months, when the republic was abolished and the country went back to a sultanate, under the rule of Sultan Muhammad Fareed Didi.
 This change introduced yet another constitution brought to effect on 7 March 1954.
 This was followed by a 9th constitution in 1964 and another in 1967.